pgf96/Minesweeper/README.md

 ![](/images/hard.jpg)

 ## Features
-Designed for both browser and mobile.
+* Designed for both browser and mobile
+* Utilizes the **breadth-first search (BFS)** algorithm to compute the number of mines adjacent to each cell

 ## Built with
 JavaScripts, HTML, CSS